decidables/decidables/README.md

 <!--lint disable first-level-heading -->

+# NOTES:

+- upgrade all major versions
+- upgrade yarn (with managed version?)
+- handle install errors
+- switch to esm (move to rollup)?
+- update gulp scripts to esm?

 # decidable: Explorable Explanations of Decision Making

 *decidable* is a collection of libraries and websites for explorable explanations of quantitative